BertZan/Modulation-based-DNA-storage/README.md

 	Linux: Ubuntu 20.04.1 LTS

 ### Python dependencies
-To reproduce the results, run the jupyter notebook LSH_clustering.ipynb.
-To run this notebook, the following softwares are required.
+To reproduce the results, the following softwares are required.
 Assuming the experiment is being performed in a docker container or a linux machine, the following libraries and packages need to be installed.

         apt-get install python3.8       # --> or any other system-specific command for installing python3 on your system. pip install numpy